thomastte/MAS-246/README.md

 The other libraries used are TimerOne and Array, these should both also be in the Git, but may need to be installed seperately.

 ## To Run the Code
-With this fix in place, the code will run in its entirety when the sketch "_____" is opened and built to an arduino.
-This should be done from Arduino IDE for consistency.
+With this fix in place, the code will run in its entirety when the sketch \src\main\main.ino is opened and built to an Arduino Mega 2560.
+This requires that the Arduino is connected to the host computer in a way that allows for serial communication.
+Additionally, this should be done from Arduino IDE for consistency.